 4. Get your bedtime ritual sorted

-Do a bedside table zen garden, practice breathing exercises, whatever might instil a sense of calm.
+Do a bedside table zen garden, practice breathing exercises - any activity that might instil a sense of calm.

 5. Cool down